gmoddev/InvMngmt/README.md

+**This is not a secure system and is intended to be used internally and not be exposed to the web.**

 Simple Inventory System
-NOTICE: This is not a secure system and is intended to be used internally and not be exposed to the web.

 Developed for St. Vincent de Paul to handle the backend inventory.